GNUSim8085/GNUSim8085/doc/help/userguide.md

   * Programming debugging using breakpoints or with step by step execution
   * Easy inspection of stack and source code variables defined
   * Easy inspection and manipulation of memory and I/O ports
-  * Printing of program from editor as well as assembled hex code (known not to work well in Windows)
+  * Printing of program from editor as well as assembled hex code

 ## User Interface
 The user interface of GNUSim8085 consists of following components currently.